NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 #### Simulation and Control

-From the result of the zone simulation we have the heating/cooling demand on the terminal unit <div img="image2850.txt">\(({\dot Q_{tot}} - {\dot Q_{out}})/{\dot Q_{tot}}\)</div>.
+From the result of the zone simulation we have the heating/cooling demand on the terminal unit <span>$({\dot Q_{tot}} - {\dot Q_{out}})/{\dot Q_{tot}}$</span>.
 For the given inlet conditions *CalcVAVVS* will give us the terminal unit heating/cooling output.
 We need to vary the air or hot water flow rate or the heating coil power (for gas or electric coils) to make the unit output match the demand.
 To do this we need to numerically invert *CalcVAVVS*: given the output, we want one of the inputs – the air or hot water flow rate or the heating coil power.
 The numerical inversion is carried out by calling subroutine *SolveRegulaFalsi*.
 This is a general utility routine for finding the zero of a function (the *residual* function) of a single independent variable.
-In this case the residual function calculates <div img="image2851.txt">\({\dot Q_{cool,max,fanon}}\)</div>. *SolveRegulaFalsi* varies either the air mass flow rate, the hot water mass flow rate or the heating coil power to zero the residual.
+In this case the residual function calculates <span>${\dot Q_{cool,max,fanon}}$</span>. *SolveRegulaFalsi* varies either the air mass flow rate, the hot water mass flow rate or the heating coil power to zero the residual.

 The unit is simulated in the following sequence.